 - You can build a custom audience for re-marketing activities

-- The tracking data can be used to optimize your ads and trigger more conversions
+- Tracking data can be used to optimize your ads and trigger more conversions

 - You can track the conversions and link them back to your ads